Connectivity problems can be frustrating for both the user and the help desk staff. The user can't do his job until

 You can repair a network connection in Windows XP by right-clicking on the connection and choosing the "Repair" command from the resulting shortcut menu.

 Although this technique looks simple, there are two main problems with it.
 The first is that the "Repair" command is geared toward end users.
 I have yet to see a seasoned IT professional use this command.
 There is nothing wrong with creating a self-help feature for the users, but they may never even know this option is available to them.
-After all, how many of your users
+After all, how many of your users know how to get to the "Network Connection" screen?

 The other problem that I have with the Windows XP repair feature is that it is so simplistic.
 If you choose the repair option, Windows presumably performs a few tasks in the background, but it never actually tells you what it is doing or gives you a chance to interact with the operating system.
 Instead, when the process completes, you simply see a message similar to the one shown in Figure B.